Geometric leaf of symplectic groupoid: Geometric Leaf, Dimension Count, cases ,

 \section{Geometric Leaf, Dimension Count, cases $n=3$, $n=4$}

 { We start with reminding the reader of the known parametrization of Teichm\"uller space $\mathcal{T}_{g,s}$ of hyperbolic genus $g$ two-dimensional surfaces with $s=1$ or $s=2$ holes. }

-Following \cite{FC99}, for a positive integer $n\ge 3$ consider the following ribbon graph $\Gamma_n$ consisting of two horizontal chains of $n-3$ equal intervals and $n$ slanted edges connecting vertices of the first chain with vertices of the second chain (see below Figure~\ref{fign3} for $n=3$, Figure~\ref{fign4} for $n=4$, Figure~\ref{fign5} for $n=5$).
-Let's enumerate all the slanted edges $1$ to $n$ following their top vertices left to right.
-Set $par(n)= $
+{ Following \cite{ChF2000}, for a positive integer $n\ge 3$ consider the following ribbon graph $\Gamma_n$ consisting of two horizontal chains of $n-3$ equal intervals and $n$ slanted edges connecting vertices of the first chain with vertices of the second chain (see below Figure~\ref{fign5v1} for $n=5$).

+We enumerate all the slanted edges $1$ to $n$ following their top vertices left to right.
+Set